Per Sandborgh: Career

-The role he probably will be best known for though is The Joker, a role for which he has been praised by both critics and fans of the Batman series.

 As an actor, he is known for his role as the pornographic movie director Porr-Bengt in the Swedish cult movie Sökarna.

-He has translated many animated movies and TV series to Swedish, for dubbing, such as The Simpsons, Flushed Away, Aladdin, Disney's House of Mouse, The New Adventures of Winnie the Pooh, Courage the Cowardly Dog, and more.
+He has translated many animated movies and TV series to Swedish, for dubbing, such as The Simpsons, Flushed Away, Aladdin, House of Mouse, The New Adventures of Winnie the Pooh, Courage the Cowardly Dog, and more.

 In the 1990s, he worked as a speaker for the Swedish TV channel TV4, gaining the nickname "TV4-mannen" (the TV4-man).

 As an actor and musician during the 1970s, Sandborgh was a member of the Swedish progg band Fria Proteatern.